Cloudkibo/KiboPush/documentation/ReadMe.md

     DB_PORT=3306

-Now, run the migrations to setup the database schemas:
+Now, run the following command to install dependencies:

-    npm run start:migration:prod
+    npm install

 After this, we can run the server by running the script kibo_script.